“AOSpine is the only truly global spine community. We endeavor to unite regions all over the world and motivate universal research participation.”

 AO Spine’s preclinical research focus is on musculoskeletal regeneration and postoperative spinal infection.

-Currently, AO Spine sponsors three projects with the ARI Musculoskeletal Regeneration Program focused on spine:
+Currently, AO Spine sponsors three projects with the AO Research Institute Davos Musculoskeletal Regeneration Program focused on spine:

 - Functional therapy for annulus fibrosus (AF) repair to reduce the disc re-herniation risk;